amcajal/ermon/README.md

 - **Master branch**: main page of **Ermon**.
 It contains:
 	- **Executable**: Ermon JAR, ready to be launched.
 	- **Source**: folder with the source code and related files (MIDI files, Swing Forms and so on).
-It can be loaded directly into NetBeans, for example.
+It can be loaded directly into an IDE.
 	- **Examples**: folder containing example files to be used in the application (custom sets of events), like the "Pomodoro" set of events.
 	- **Images**: folder containing images to be used in the README.
 	- **LICENSE**: license applied to this software.
 	- **README**: You can read it below.
 	- [**Issues Page**](https://github.com/amcajal/ermon/issues): List of bugs, enhancements requests, TODOs and so on.

-- **API branch**: it hosts the HTML of **Ermon's** API -generated using Javadoc from NetBeans IDE, and modified later manually to add certain features- allowing the access to it as a web page.
+- **API branch -gh-pages-**: it hosts the HTML of **Ermon's** API -generated using Javadoc from NetBeans IDE, and modified later manually to add certain features- allowing the access to it as a web page.

 ![up](https://github.com/amcajal/ermon/blob/master/Images/up.png)[Back to developer index](#developer-section-index)